yii2mod/yii2-cms/README.md

         return [
             'page' => [
                 'class' => 'yii2mod\cms\actions\PageAction',
-                // You can set the parameters that you want to parse before the page is loaded, for example:
+                // You can set parameters that you want to parse before the page is loaded, for example:
                 'baseTemplateParams' => [
                    'homeUrl' => 'your site home url',
                    'siteName' => Yii::$app->name